-The Learner Affairs Office is committed to fostering a culture of wellness at NOSM.
+The Learner Support Services Office is committed to fostering a culture of wellness at NOSM.

 We can assist you in achieving personal well-being with a number of self-serve wellness resources:

 In recognition of Mental Health Awareness Week, we spoke to Nick Alderton, Senior Learner Affairs Officer at NOSM who also holds a Masters in Applied Sports Psychology from the University of Ottawa.
 His forte is counseling high calibre athletes, and he draws parallels between them and the high achieving medical students he sees at his day job.
 Both thrive on competition and pressure to perform and sometimes it can be overwhelming.